• Skip to main content

 2. Then, reduce the temperature to medium-low.
 Simmer until it reduces to almost half, about 5 to 6 minutes.
 Reserve.
 Keep in mind it will thicken a little as it cools.

-4. Serve with the balsamic drizzle.
+4. Serve the mini caprese skewers with the balsamic drizzle.

 Make sure you refrigerate these appetizers if they're not going to be eaten right away, as bocconcini tends to go bad quickly.
 These caprese bites taste best on the day of preparation.